RU-CS440-SUMMER2018/assignment1/README.md

 #### Report Generator Client-Server Protocol

-1. Client sends server an **integer** as the hueristic weight
+1. Client sends server an **integer** as the heuristic weight
 2. Client sends the maze name as a **string**
-3. Client sends the hueristic function name as a **string**
+3. Client sends the heuristic function name as a **string**
 4. Client sends the path as an **intTupPairList**
 5. Client sends the expanded nodes as an **intTupPairList**

-## Extra Cedit
+## Extra Credit

 To reuse information between repeated, chained searches in the same environment run the following before starting running a maze:

     python3 $PRACSYS_PATH/python/remember.py

-This will not work for multiple enviornments.
+This will not work for multiple environments.
 You must exit the server before running another maze.

 ### Extra Credit Implementation

 1. Store paths in a list
 2. Search path list that contains start and goal nodes
-3. Create new path using the found path
+3. Create a new path using the found path

 Our implementation is in `remember.py` and is called by `search.py`